Local Elections/Establishment of Serb-majority Municipalities

 - Paved the way towards normalization and democratization in this part of the country; For the first time since 2008, northern Kosovo Serbs participated in local elections.
 Two subsequent local election cycles were held in 2013 and 2017.
 In 2017, elections were held completely in accordance with Kosovo law, including state symbols and emblems on the ballots.

-- Established functioning Kosovo municipalities, with Mayors, local assemblies.
-Local elections were followed by three rounds of subsequent elections for Assembly of Kosovo in 2014, 2017 and 2019 in which all Kosovo Serb citizens participated.
+- Established functioning Kosovo municipalities, with Mayors and local assemblies.
+Local elections were followed by three rounds of subsequent elections for Assembly of Kosovo in 2014, 2017 and 2019, in which, all Kosovo Serb citizens participated.

 However, as a result of the dispute in the implementation of the Brussels agreement, particularly on ASM/CSM, certain obstacles remain:

 - The presence of parallel (administrative) structures in this area, which still operate based on the Serbian laws and are funded by Serbia;

 - Not all departments are fully functional; only the Department of Finances, Administration, Urbanism and Spatial Planning and Social Welfare are staffed and operate properly;

 - The education system including the University of Mitrovicë/a North and health system still function under the Serbian system and its parallel structures;